jeffbarish/wax-manual/source/edit.rst

 - **Enter the metadata**.
 The steps required to enter the metadata depend on the degree of success Wax had in retrieving metadata automatically.
 Sometimes, Wax succeeds in finding all the metadata for both the work and the tracks.
 It might even have found the cover art automatically.
 If so, you are ready to save.
 If not, you will need to intervene.

-  For CDs, Wax obtains metadata from Musicbrainz.
+  For CDs, Wax obtains metadata from MusicBrainz.
 For imports, Wax obtains metadata from tags in the files.
 In either case, Wax presents all the metadata that it finds in the raw metadata panel on the right.
 If necessary, drag the divider at the top of that panel to expose more of the raw metadata.

 .. _genre-first: